Legal Help For Truck Crash Victims

-Commercial trucks like 18-wheelers, semi-trucks, big rig and tractor trailers can weigh as much as 40 tons and thus have the potential to cause severe injuries if there is an accident.
-When a commercial vehicle is involved in an accident, it is much more likely to result in fatalities and serious injuries than a simple automobile accident.
+Commercial trucks, such as 18-wheelers, semi trucks, big rigs and tractor trailers, can weigh as much as 40 tons and thus have the potential to cause severe injuries if there is an accident.
+When a commercial vehicle is involved in an accident, it is much more likely to result in fatalities and serious injuries than a simple automobile accident would.
 Unfortunately, commercial truck accidents are not uncommon.
 There are approximately 500,000 commercial truck accidents each year in the United States, and about 5,000 of those accidents involve a fatality.
 One out of every eight traffic-related deaths involves a trucking accident.

-Semitrucks are common along Interstate 80 in southern Wyoming and along Interstates 25 and 70 in Colorado.
+Semi trucks are common along Interstate 80 in southern Wyoming and along Interstate 25 and Interstate 70 in Colorado.
 They travel at high rates of speed and cannot maneuver or make sudden stops the way that smaller vehicles can.
-Many times, the drivers of commercial trucks are from out of state and are unfamiliar with the local road and weather conditions; this results in many truck accidents in Colorado and Wyoming.
-Other possible causes of truck accidents include speeding, mechanical or brake failure, failure to yield, maintenance failure, overloaded trucks or tires, and driver fatigue.
+Many times, the drivers of commercial trucks are from out of state and are unfamiliar with the local road and weather conditions.
+This results in many truck accidents in Colorado and Wyoming.
+Other possible causes of truck accidents include speeding, mechanical or brake failure, failure to yield, maintenance failure, overloaded trucks or tires and driver fatigue.

-Ironically, Wyoming’s sparse population, along with Wyoming’s rural nature, actually makes Wyoming’s roads more deadly than any other state.
-A study conducted by the National Highway Traffic Safety Administration found that, on a per capita basis, Wyoming had more car accident deaths than any other state.
+Ironically, Wyoming’s sparse population and rural nature actually make its roads more deadly than any other state.
+A study conducted by the National Highway Traffic Safety Administration (NHTSA) found that, on a per capita basis, Wyoming had more car accident deaths than any other state.
 According to the study, there were 24.6 deaths annually per 100,000 residents in Wyoming.
 The high death rate on Wyoming’s roads is attributable to several factors.
 First, Wyoming has the lowest seat belt use in the country, which makes accidents in Wyoming more deadly than in other states.
-Another factor which contributes to increased fatalities in Wyoming is the fact that police and paramedics are often several miles away when an accident occurs.
+Another factor that contributes to increased fatalities in Wyoming is the fact that police and paramedics are often several miles away when an accident occurs.
 In more densely populated states, emergency services are closer and can respond more quickly.
 Cars and trucks in Wyoming also tend to drive at higher speeds than in other states because there is less traffic, due to the small population.
-All of these factors combine to make Wyoming residents more likely to die in a car or truck accident than in any other state.
+All these factors combine to make Wyoming residents more likely to die in car or truck accidents than in any other state.

-Statistics from the National Highway Safety Administration show that Interstate 25 in Colorado ranks as the 74 th most deadly stretch of interstate in the country, with 0.55 traffic-related fatalities per mile over the course four years (2004-2008).
+Statistics from the NHTSA show that Interstate 25 in Colorado ranks as the 74th most deadly stretch of interstate in the country, with 0.55 traffic-related fatalities per mile over the course of four years (2004 to 2008).
 Driving conditions in Colorado are challenging because of our unique climate.
-Snow storms are common, and these storms are often followed by days of warm sunshine.
+Snowstorms are common, and these storms are often followed by days of warm sunshine.
 This leads to rapid snowmelt during the day, which then turns into ice at night.
-Colorado ranks high among the fifty states for icy road related fatalities.
-For the 2009-2010 season, only nine states had more icy road related deaths than Colorado.
+Colorado ranks high among the 50 states for icy road-related fatalities.
+For the 2009-2010 season, only nine states had more icy road-related deaths than Colorado.

 Truck accidents in Denver and Wyoming often result from code violations.
-The trucking industry is regulated by both state and federal laws; this includes driver licensing and training, driver testing for alcohol and drug use, vehicle safety, weight requirements, and road restrictions.
+The trucking industry is regulated by both state and federal laws.
+This includes driver licensing and training, driver testing for alcohol and drug use, vehicle safety, weight requirements and road restrictions.
 Regulations and codes are often violated, however, as trucking companies sometimes put profits ahead of safety.
-Commercial truck drivers often violate laws which limit the number of hours that they can spend driving and sets minimum standards for the amount of time drivers must spend resting.
+Commercial truck drivers often violate laws that limit the number of hours they can spend driving and set minimum standards for the amount of time drivers must spend resting.
 These laws are called hours-of-service (HOS) rules.
-In addition, trucking companies may fail to provide adequate training to their drivers, or may fail to properly maintain their fleet of trucks.
+In addition, trucking companies may fail to provide adequate training to their drivers or may fail to properly maintain their fleet of trucks.

-Truck drivers who are unfamiliar with the roads they are traveling on.
-Many trucking accidents in Colorado and Wyoming occur because the truck driver is from out-of-state and is not familiar with the local road and weather conditions.
-The mountainous terrain and the sudden changes in weather in Colorado and Wyoming are especially challenging to drivers who are not experienced driving in these conditions.
+- Truck drivers who are unfamiliar with the roads on which they are traveling: Many trucking accidents in Colorado and Wyoming occur because the truck driver is from out of state and is not familiar with the local road and weather conditions.
+The mountainous terrain and sudden changes in weather in Colorado and Wyoming are especially challenging to drivers who are not experienced in driving in these conditions.

-Failure of the truck driver to check blind spots.
-A large commercial truck has blind spots on the sides as well as immediately in front of and immediately behind the truck.
+- Failure of the truck driver to check blind spots: A large commercial truck has blind spots on the sides of it as well as immediately in front of and immediately behind it.
 The truck driver’s failure to check these blind spots before changing lanes was found to be a contributing factor in 14% of trucking accidents.

-An illegal driving maneuver on the part of the truck driver is another common cause of trucking accidents.
+- An illegal driving maneuver on the part of the truck driver: This is another common cause of trucking accidents.
 This includes failure to use turn signals or speeding.

-Distracted driving.
-This includes not only talking or texting on a cell phone, but also drivers whose attention was diverted by other distractions such as roadwork or another accident.
+- Distracted driving: This includes not only talking or texting on a cellphone but also allowing one’s attention to be diverted by other distractions, such as roadwork or another accident.

-Drug use.
-Prescription drugs and illegal drugs can affect the truck driver’s attention span and reflexes, which contributes to a high number of trucking accidents.
+- Drug use: Prescription and illegal drugs can affect the truck driver’s attention span and reflexes, which contributes to a high number of trucking accidents.
 Many truck drivers take substances to help them stay awake, and these same substances can cause the driver to become overly fatigued when the stimulant effect wears off.

 Here are 10 tips you can follow in order to reduce your chances of being involved in an accident with a commercial truck:

-- Avoid blinds spots.
-About one third of fatal accidents between large trucks and cars occur in the truck driver’s blind spots.
+- Avoid blinds spots: About one-third of fatal accidents between large trucks and cars occur in the truck driver’s blind spots.
 The bigger the truck is, the bigger the blind spots are.
 Position your car so that the truck driver can see you.
 If you cannot see the truck driver’s mirror, then the truck driver cannot see you.
-Blind spots include not only the areas on the sides of the truck, but also areas immediately behind the truck and immediately in front of the truck.
+Blind spots include not only the areas on the sides of the truck but also the areas immediately behind and immediately in front of it.
 A truck driver may not be able to see the road immediately in front of the truck, and therefore you should not cut in front of the truck too closely.

-- When a large truck is coming from the opposite direction on the highway, move over a little bit to the right in order to reduce the wind turbulence that can be produced by large trucks.
-A sudden burst of wind from an oncoming eighteen wheeler can be enough to cause you to lose control of your vehicle.
+- When a large truck is coming from the opposite direction on the highway, move over a little bit to the right in order to reduce the wind turbulence that can be produced by large trucks: A sudden burst of wind from an oncoming 18-wheeler can be enough to cause you to lose control of your vehicle.

-- Pay attention to the truck’s turn signals.
-Due to their large size, when a truck makes a right turn, it must first swing out to the left before going right.
-Be aware of this, and do not try to pass the truck on the left if the truck is signaling for a right hand turn.
+- Pay attention to the truck’s turn signals: Due to its large size, when a truck makes a right turn, it must first swing out to the left before going right.
+Be aware of this, and do not try to pass the truck on the left if the truck is signaling for a right-hand turn.